 What Is Gogo?

-Gogo is an inflight broadband Wi-Fi provider that serves 17 airlines and is installed on roughly 2,500 planes.
+Gogo is an inflight broadband Wi-Fi provider that serves around 20 airlines and is installed on thousands of aircraft.

-The Gogo inflight network allows travelers to access the internet to respond to emails, read the news, and much more.
+The Gogo inflight network allows travelers to access the internet to respond to send messages, email, browse, and stream.

 What Airlines Use Gogo?

 Airlines from around the world utilize Gogo to provide Wi-Fi access for their passengers.

 - Air France

 - American Airlines